-Pazhang curry is my favorite.My mom used to make this on festival days like diwali,pongal and on No/Full Moon Days.On these days,we all prepare sambhar,poriyal,kootu/avial,pachadi,Vadai and Payasam .Not only on these days, we do all these items whenever we have guest at home.Sometimes the recipes may left over excessively.During those times,my mom do this pazhang curry on that night or the next day morning by refrigerating it.It is also known as Sunda curry.It serves as an excellent accompaniment for Rice,Idli/dosa.
+Pazhang curry is my favorite.My mom used to make this on festival days like diwali,pongal and on No/Full Moon Days.On these days,we all prepare full meals with sambar,poriyal,kootu/avial,pachadi,Vadai and Payasam .Not only on these days, we do all these items whenever we have guest at home.Sometimes the recipes may left over excessively.During those times,my mom do this pazhang curry on that night or the next day morning by refrigerating it.It is also known as Sunda curry.It serves as an excellent accompaniment for Rice,Idli/dosa.

-People from tirunelveli and tanjore must have tasted this i guess..Very easy to make, at the same time we can utilize left over recipes effectively without wasting them.
+People from tirunelveli and tanjore must have tasted this i guess.Its very easy to make, at the same time we can utilize left over recipes effectively without wasting them :)

 - Sesame oil – 1 tbsp

 - Water & salt – if required. (optional)

 - Mix all the left over sambar,kootu/avial,poriyal together with little water and salt if required.

 - Heat a kadai with a tbsp of sesame/gingely oil and add the mixture to it.